 Hi, Friends!
-Today I wanted to share a bit of my outdoor decor.
+A potting bench is a piece that could be considered outdoor decor, but is functional.
 This potting bench was made from an old door, and I’ve had it for about four years now.
-It is outdoors all year round, but it has held up pretty well since it gets some protection sitting right next to the house.
+It is outdoors year round, but has held up pretty well since it gets some protection sitting right next to the house.

 When I first purchased the potting bench, it was painted with milk paint.
-Last year the color was almost worn away, so I painted it the same color as my front and back doors – Benjamin Moore Mill Springs Blue.
+Last year the color was almost worn away, so I painted it with Benjamin Moore Mill Springs Blue.

 Even though a piece like this is meant to be useful, I also like to add some fun accessories to dress it up – when it’s not covered with dirt!
+And, the outdoor cats like to sun themselves there too!
 I made the red and white plaid fabric pennant banner.
 It has held up well, even to the sun and rain!
 I shared a tutorial showing you how to make your own fabric banner that won’t fray in a previous post.
-You can find it HERE.
-It also includes a templates for two different styles of pennants for your banner.
+The post includes templates for two different styles of pennants for your banner.

 Last summer I found these tiny, red sneaks at a local antique mall; and I love them!
 Sometimes it’s the little details that make me happy!!!